What is Integrative & Functional Nutrition all about?

 What does an Integrative Functional Nutrition Practitioner do, anyways?

-So, no… it’s actually NOT a silly question at all!
-Looking at wellness through a nutritional lens definitely applies to you (no it’s not just about weight loss), and seeing an integrative and functional nutritionist can be extremely beneficial if you are looking to get to the root cause of why you are experiencing less-than-ideal health.
+This basic question is actually foundational.
+Looking at wellness through a nutritional lens applies to everyone (even if you aren’t looking to lose weight).
+Working with an integrative functional nutritionist can be extremely beneficial if you want to stop dealing with ongoing symptoms, prevent, reverse dis-ease, and get to the root cause of why you are experiencing less-than-ideal health.

 Let’s break it down.